-David Ellis (he/him) is Vice President of Communications and Policy Strategy for the Energy Futures Initiative (EFI), the Washington DC-based nonprofit founded by former U.S. Energy Secretary Ernest J. Moniz to accelerate the transition to an equitable, low-carbon energy economy.
+David Ellis (he/him) is Senior Vice President of Policy Strategy and Communications for the Energy Futures Initiative (EFI), the Washington DC-based nonprofit founded by former U.S. Energy Secretary Ernest J. Moniz to accelerate the transition to an equitable, low-carbon energy economy.

 As a founding member of the EFI team, Ellis developed the brand strategy for EFI, which included the organization’s content design and logo, and guided the creation of interactive websites and social media platforms for former Secretary Moniz (@Ernestmoniz), EFI (@EFIForTheFuture), and the private consulting firm EJM Associates.